Two-dimensional Planck spectroscopy for microwave photon calibration: Methods

 Analysis of the structure of Eq.~\eqref{eq:output_power} immediately provides an intuition for the working principle of the two-dimensional Planck spectroscopy.
-It becomes apparent that one can change the microwave power measured at room temperature, $P$, \textit{in-situ} by two means, namely by either changing the attenuator temperature, $T_\text{att}$, or the temperature of the environment, $T_\text{mc}$.
 We first analyze the power difference, $\Delta P$, measured at room temperature at the end of the amplification chain for two different temperature values of the mixing chamber, $T_\text{mc} = T_\text{mc,1}, T_\text{mc,2}$, while we stabilize the heatable attenuator at a constant temperature.
 For environment temperatures well above the cross-over temperature $T_{\mathrm{cr}}$, the noise power can be substituted in good approximation with the linear Johnson-Nyquist dependence.
 In this case, we find

 where $\Delta T \equiv T_\text{mc,2}-T_\text{mc,1}$.
-Equation~\eqref{Eq:2D_PNCF_spacing} illustrates the fact that we can accurately estimate the unknown transmissivity~$\eta$ by measuring vertical spacing between different conventional Planck spectroscopy curves shown in Fig.~\ref{Fig:Setup drawing}(b).
+Equation~\eqref{Eq:2D_PNCF_spacing} illustrates the fact that we can accurately obtain the unknown transmissivity~$\eta$ by measuring the vertical spacing between different conventional Planck spectroscopy curves shown in Fig.~\ref{Fig:Setup drawing}(b).
 By extending this method to, at least, three different mixing chamber temperatures we can additionally investigate a potential temperature dependence of~$\eta$.